 And to wrap up, who is absolutely nailing their marketing right now?

 I really love Tink.
 They’re an API platform.
 Tech has always been seen as intricate and difficult to understand, but the fintech revolution has made tech seem really ‘cool’.
 I think that they’re one of the first brands to come along and make it accessible to customers and not just businesses.
 They have a very fresh fintech approach to APIs and Open Banking.
 I loved their recent piece about their UK launch.
 Sharing the story behind the product is something which I believe key to building an awesome brand.

 Keep an eye open for Tech Tales №8.
-We'll be chatting to the CMO of a wealth management company who harness AI to build a personalised investment experience for customers.
+We'll be chatting to the CEO of a company dominating the rewards app space.